ernestomr87/backend-challenges-to-do/challenges/beginner/api-hello-world.md

 ## Introduction

-The "Hello World API" challenge is designed to introduce beginners to backend development by creating a simple RESTful API that responds with a "Hello, World!" message when accessed via a specific endpoint.
+The "Hello World API" challenge is designed to introduce beginners to backend development by creating a simple REST API that responds with a "Hello, World!" message when accessed via a specific endpoint.

 ## Objectives